 An HVAC education program allows learners to build their skills and gain hands-on practice with tools and techniques they’ll use on the job.
 These programs range from taking several weeks to a couple of years, depending on the certificate or degree a student pursues.

 Because graduates complete the program with advanced skills and knowledge, a higher salary usually comes with their credentials.
 An undergraduate degree in HVAC can lead to a 32% higher median salary than someone without a degree.

 Licensure and HVAC Salary

-Gaining HVAC licensure can also increase a technician’s salary.
+Obtaining an HVAC license not only enhances the skillset of a technician but also opens up the possibility of earning a higher salary.
+It is worth noting that certain HVAC jobs are better compensated than others.
+Therefore, if one aspires to pursue the highest-paying HVAC jobs, obtaining licensure can be a valuable step in that direction.
 According to Payscale’s February 2022 reported salaries, technicians earn an average of $63,264 a year.
 However, with a master HVAC license, they earn an average annual salary of $77,000.

 HVAC technicians with licensure and a degree could increase their salaries even more.

 Why Paying HVAC Technicians More Could Pay Off

 Your state’s average HVAC salary might seem acceptable to you, but paying your technicians more than an expected rate could be beneficial for your business.
 Consider the following points.